How Post-Training Reshapes LLMs: A Mechanistic View on Knowledge, Truthfulness, Refusal, and Confidence: Refusal

-To study the refusal behavior across models, we first directly compare \textbf{r} learned on \mOne ($\mathbf{r}_{\mOne}$), \mThree ($\mathbf{r}_{\mThree}$), and \mTwo ($\mathbf{r}_{\mTwo}$) models.
+To study the refusal direction across models, we first directly compare \textbf{r} learned on \mOne ($\mathbf{r}_{\mOne}$), \mThree ($\mathbf{r}_{\mThree}$), and \mTwo ($\mathbf{r}_{\mTwo}$) models.
 Figure~\ref{figure:cos_sim_heatmap} (c) shows that $\mathbf{r}_{\mOne}$ has very low cosine similarity with $\mathbf{r}_{\mThree}$ and $\mathbf{r}_{\mTwo}$.
 To further investigate this, we conduct forward transfer intervention experiments similar to Section~\ref{section:truthfulness}.
 We compare the \textit{Refusal Score (RS)} when using $\mathbf{r}_{\mOne}$ to steer \mThree and \mTwo versus using their native refusal vectors ($\mathbf{r}_{\mThree}$ and $\mathbf{r}_{\mTwo}$).
 RS is calculated as the percentage of responses where refusal keywords such as \lminput{I can't} or \lminput{I am sorry} appear at the beginning of outputs.
 We do an intervention on both harmful and harmless datasets, sampling 100 prompts from each for testing.
-To alter the original outputs, we use ablation for harmful inputs and addition for harmless inputs.
-The goal is to decrease \textit{RS} for harmful inputs and increase \textit{RS} for harmless inputs.
-Table~\ref{tab:refusal_intervention} demonstrates that $\mathbf{r}_{\mOne}$ generally cannot be effectively transferred to steer \mTwo and \mThree.
-Experiments on Qwen-1.5-0.5B/Instruct \citep{bai2023qwen} and Gemma-2-9B/Instruct~\citep{team2024gemma} in Appendix~\ref{section:appendix_refusal} also verify this conclusion: \textbf{post-training changes the refusal direction and it has limited forward transferability.}
+We try to alter the original sensible behavior, i.e., to decrease \textit{RS} for harmful inputs and increase \textit{RS} for harmless inputs.
+Table~\ref{tab:refusal_intervention} demonstrates that $\mathbf{r}_{\mOne}$ generally cannot be effectively transferred to steer \mTwo and \mThree for Llama-3.1-8B.
+We also conduct experiments on Qwen-1.5-0.5B/Instruct \citep{bai2023qwen} and Gemma-2-9B/Instruct~\citep{team2024gemma} (see Appendix~\ref{section:appendix_refusal}).
+All results verify the same conclusion: \textbf{post-training changes the refusal direction, so the direction has limited forward transferability.}